-"All ideas having even the slightest redeeming unorthodox importance social controversial ideas, even ideas hateful to the of opinion-have the prevailing climate protection of the guaranties, unless excludable because they encroach upon the limited area of more important interests.
+All ideas having even the slightest redeeming social importance unorthodox ideas, controversial ideas, even ideas hateful to the prevailing climate of opinion-have the full protection of the guaranties, unless excludable because they encroach upon the limited area of more important interests.
 But implicit in the history of the First Amendment is the rejection of obscenity as utterly without redeeming social importance.
-This rejection for that reason is mirrored in the universal judgment that obscenity should be restrained, reflected in the international agreement of over 50 nations, in the obscenity laws of all of the 48 States."
+This rejection for that reason is mirrored in the universal judgment that obscenity should be restrained, reflected in the international agreement of over 50 nations, in the obscenity laws of all of the 48 States.
 The Court further opined that:

-"We hold that obscenity is not within the area of constitutionally protected speech or press."
+We hold that obscenity is not within the area of constitutionally protected speech or press.

 - 20. In Memoirs v.
-Masachusetts11, while explaining the term 'obscenity', the Court referred to the Roth (supra) and stated thus:- - "3.
-We defined obscenity in Roth in the following terms: "[W]hether to the average person, applying contemporary community standards, the dominant theme of the material taken as a whole appeals to prurient interest."
-Under this definition, as elaborated in subsequent cases, three elements must coalesce: it must be established that (a) the dominant theme of the material taken as a whole appeals to a prurient interest in sex; (b) the material is patently offensive because it affronts contemporary community standards relating to the description or representation of sexual matters; and (c) the material is utterly without redeeming social value."
+Masachusetts[11], while explaining the term obscenity, the Court referred to the Roth (supra) and stated thus:- - 3.
+We defined obscenity in Roth in the following terms: [W]hether to the average person, applying contemporary community standards, the dominant theme of the material taken as a whole appeals to prurient interest.
+Under this definition, as elaborated in subsequent cases, three elements must coalesce: it must be established that (a) the dominant theme of the material taken as a whole appeals to a prurient interest in sex; (b) the material is patently offensive because it affronts contemporary community standards relating to the description or representation of sexual matters; and (c) the material is utterly without redeeming social value.
+After so stating, the U.S. Supreme Court proceeded to consider whether the book in question could be stated to be truly without social importance.
+Thus, there was no departure from the redeeming social importance test, but it also introduced contemporary community standards test.